 Cross-checking this information across multiple tools means you’ll be open to risk as you won’t be able to prevent these types of issues due to the nature of human error.
 However, if you house all this information in one system, you’ll be able to ensure the financial records are up to date and client trust accounts are being maintained properly.
 Otherwise, the process of avoiding mishandled accounts will involve having to check information in multiple locations, then relying on individuals to catch, correct, and avoid any mistakes.

 The majority of activities will wind up on a client invoice and there will inevitably be times when a client questions the amount.
 To avoid a client dispute and the possibility of having to lower the bill amount or your client not paying, you’ll want to be able to clearly document and track where the charge in question came from.
 When matter data, accounting, and billing systems are separate, this can present issues in being able to create a clear audit trail for billable activity.

 Smooth Communication Between Tools

 Using multiple tools presents a host of concerns that aren’t present when everything is in one location.
 Which tools are integrated and how is the information being sent?
 Is the information truly related or tied to another piece of data?

 An even bigger problem arises when the systems aren’t integrated, as double entry is often required to ensure the data is the same in both systems.
 For example, when using one program for accounting and another for billing, firms must ensure the numbers are entered correctly in both systems.
 When this information needs to be manually inputted, there is an increased risk of incorrect entry, which can lead to big headaches down the road when it comes time to reconcile accounts.

 No matter what you and your client discuss verbally, the written agreement is what matters.
 That said, it’s imperative to lay out from the start what they can expect.
-Managing expectations, such as the scope of work and the billing arrangement, prevents conflicts and ethics complaints down the road.
+Managing expectations, such as the scope of work and the billing arrangement, can prevent conflicts and ethics complaints down the road.